About the Little Ice Age

 The first recorded frost fair didn't happen until 1608, but the Thames had frozen over several times in the 16th century.
 Henry VIII is said to have travelled all the way from central London to Greenwich by sleigh along the river during the winter of 1536 and Elizabeth I took walks on the ice during the winter of 1564.
 Wikipedia

 That mini ice age may have been caused by something as simple as ice blocking the current between two islands in the Arctic such as between Greenland and Ellesmere Island where the current is pretty choked off even without ice blocking it.
-That would have preventing Atlantic water from flowing into the Arctic and that would have caused the Atlantic conveyor belt to move south in the winter.
+That would have prevented Atlantic water from flowing into the Arctic and that would have caused the Atlantic conveyor belt to move south in the winter.
 It moves anyway, it would just have moved a lot more then and the Arctic temperature would have tended to move further south in the winters.

 The effect of volcanic erruptions were much more global than what went on across Europe during the Mini Ice Age so I am not even including them.